 “Blessed are they who hunger and thirst for righteousness, for they will be satisfied.”

 When a Christian community developed at Antioch, Barnabas was sent as the official representative of the Church of Jerusalem to incorporate them into the fold.
-He and Paul instructed in Antioch for a year, after which they took relief contributions to Jerusalem.
+He and Paul taught in Antioch for a year, after which they took relief contributions to Jerusalem.

 We see in today’s first reading that Paul and Barnabas had become accepted in the community as charismatic leaders who led many to convert to Christianity.
 The Holy Spirit set them apart for Apostolic work and blessed their efforts with great success.